 Paraguay court releases Ronaldinho into house arrest in Asuncion hotel

-A judge in Paraguay on Tuesday ordered the release of Brazilian football great Ronaldinho and his brother into house arrest at a hotel in downtown Asuncion.
+A Paraguayan judge on Tuesday ordered the release of Brazilian football great Ronaldinho and his brother into house arrest at a hotel in downtown Asuncion.

 Judge Gustavo Amarilla told reporters that he had ordered the "continuation of house arrest in a hotel for Ronaldinho and his brother."

-They were jailed almost exactly a month ago to await trial on charges of using false passports to enter Paraguay.
+They were jailed exactly a month ago on Monday to await trial on charges of using false passports to enter Paraguay.
 Lawyers for the men posted bail of $1.6 million.

 "I have the assurance of the hotel managers that they, at their own expense, can observe house arrest there," Amarilla told a news conference.

-However, within hours the brothers were in police custody when investigators raided their hotel after discovering their passports were fake.
+However, shortly after their arrival, the brothers were taken into police custody when investigators raided their hotel following the discovery that their passports were fake.

 Ronaldinho, given a rock star's welcome to Asuncion by around 2,000 children and teenagers, said the passports had been given to him by sponsors of a charity working with disadvantaged children.

-Fourteen other people have been charged in the case.
+Fourteen other people have been charged in the case, which has expanded into an investigation into possible money laundering.

 An arrest warrant has been issued for the Paraguayan businesswoman in charge of the charity foundation that invited Ronaldinho.